 All graduate students are members of the Associated Graduate Students (AGS).
 The purpose of this organization is to promote the distinct needs and priorities of graduate students.
-Its activities include working on such issues as graduate student health insurance, rent control in the Verano housing complex, and lobbying on behalf of graduate students at the systemwide level.
+Its activities include working on such issues as graduate student health insurance, rent control in the Verano housing complex, and lobbying on behalf of graduate students at the system wide level.
 Each academic unit has one representative for every 100 graduate students.
 AGS also provides funding for special projects.
+Social Ecology's AGS representatives for 2005-2006 are Sabrina Austin, Katie Pine and Michael Campbell.